wssct20/ProjectSpyder/Interface.md

 Then follows the `#DATA` section.
 This section contains all of the important response data.
-It is formatted like this: `[VarName]=>Value`, one per line.
+It is formatted in JSON.
+The parameters of your device are saved in a nested object within the JSON response named `data`.

 For conclusion, the response will end with `#END`.

+## How `data` works

+`data` contains an accurate description of the clients current properties.
+This needs to be JSON formatted and needs to follow following rules:
+The `data` must follow the global definition.
+The `data` must not contain any HTML relevant characters, e.g. ` : / # `.

+___TODO:__ add global definition_

 ## requesttimeout

 With every request, your answer will contain a variable named `requesttimeout`.
 This value defines the amount of time in seconds you at least need to wait until the next request.
-You may break this rule, if you are an sensor, which needs their state updated for UX quality purposes.
+You may break this rule, if you need your data updated for UX quality purposes.
 (e.g. a button gets pressed)

 ## The type `raw`